reef-pi/reef-pi.github.io/content/guides/troubleshooting.md

 - Using reef-pi db command

-`reef-pi db` is a sub command made to update and retrive reef-pi data from the database itself bypassing controller and UI layer.
+`reef-pi db` is a sub command made to update and retrieve reef-pi data from the database itself bypassing controller and UI layer.
 It is intended to be used for troubleshooting and fixing reef-pi from data induced issues.
 ```
 reef-pi db --help